Abundant Green Tomatoes

 - Place all the ingredients in a large heavy bottomed saucepan and bring to the boil

-- Stir and simmer for about 1 hour until the mixture has gone thick
+- Stir and simmer for about 1 hour (or longer) with the lid off until the mixture has gone thick

 - Allow to cool a little then put into jars